-The Maryland Senate has passed House Bill 425 and the Maryland House of Delegates today also passed the bill which puts a new requirement of good faith for insurance company dealing with their insureds.
+The Maryland Senate has passed House Bill 425 and the Maryland House of Delegates today also passed the bill, which puts a new requirement of good faith for insurance companies dealing with their insureds.
 The bill now heads to Governor O’Malley for his signature.
 The Governor has previously pledged support for the bill.

 This is a huge win for victims and their attorneys who are fighting to get injury victims a fair recovery for their injuries and the benefits of the insurance contract for which they are paying premiums.

 2013 Update: Who is kidding who?
 This was not a win at all.
 I don’t know what we were are thinking.
 This bill is toothless.